-This document helps you reset your password, as well as give you tips for selecting a strong password and how to keep that password safe.
+This document helps you reset your password.
+It also contains tips on selecting a strong password, and how to keep that password safe.

 Click a link below to jump to a specific section:

 There you have it!
-A strong password that is easy to remember, but is long enough and has a mixture of non-alphabet characters to make it very difficult to guess or hack.
+A strong password that is easy to remember, but meets most length requirements, and has a mixture of non-alphabet characters to make it very difficult to guess or hack.

 Keep your passwords secret — This may sound obvious, but it's the cornerstone of any password strategy.
 The rule of thumb is to treat your password with the same level of security that you would the information it is protecting.

-Do not type passwords on computers that you do not control — Computers such as those in Internet cafés, computer labs, trade shows, airport lounges and other public access situations should be considered unsafe for purposes other than anonymous browsing.
+Don't type passwords on public machines — Computers such as those in Internet cafés, computer labs, trade shows, airport lounges and other public access situations should be considered unsafe for purposes other than anonymous browsing.

 Use long passwords — Simply put, the longer your password is, the more difficult it is to guess.

 If you’re ever concerned that your password may have been compromised, contact our support department at 1‑800‑211‑4514 so we can take appropriate measures to help you secure your account.
 If you have additional questions about the security of your data, please contact us at AppraiserInfo@CoreLogic.com — but remember: don't include your password in such an e‑mail!